![]() |

-Oh look!
-This blog contains poorly drawn illustrations depicting the author as a floating head!
+Ooh!
+Look this blog contains poorly drawn illustrations of the author as a floating head!
+What more could you want?! |

 1.)
 Memory

 Beep Boop!
-If only this was how
+If only this was how organic data input worked. *sigh* |

 Memories tucked away in the farthest reaches of my organic hard drive aren't often accessed and begin losing accuracy as they exist uninhabited by the medium of speech through which they survive.
 I believe words act and survive as living organisms, with parasitic and symbiotic relationships with their hosts, attaching themselves to their intended target and surviving by multiplying the number of infected.